-Ranked in Tier 1 for Business and Regulatory Crime (including Health and Safety) – The Legal 500 (2022)
+Ranked in Tier 1 for Business and Regulatory Crime (including Health and Safety) and Inquests & Inquiries – Legal 500 (2024)

 “The consummate professional – calm under pressure with the ability to think quickly on his feet” ” a key name to note” Legal 500 (2021)